a) Hungary / b) Constitutional Court / c) / d) 07-04-2011 / e) 29/2011 / f) / g) Magyar Közlöny (Official Gazette), 2011/37 / h) CODICES (Hungarian).

 Institutions - Executive bodies - The civil service - Reasons for exclusion.

 Fundamental Rights - Economic, social and cultural rights - Right of access to the public service.

 Keywords of the alphabetical index:

-Civil servants, defined as those working for state institutions and institutions of local government, cannot be fired without the provision of a reason for the dismissal.
+Civil servants (those working for state institutions and local government authorities) cannot be dismissed from office without a reason being provided.

-I. In December 2010 the governing two-thirds majority of Parliament amended the Act on Civil Servants so as to make it possible to dismiss civil servants without the employer providing a reason for the dismissal.
-After the amendment had been passed, several trade unions and civil rights non-governmental organisations (NGOs) challenged it before the Constitutional Court.
+I. In December 2010 the governing two-thirds majority amended the Act on Civil Servants, allowing employers to dismiss civil servants without providing reasons for their action.
+Several trade unions and civil rights NGOs challenged this amendment before the Constitutional Court.

 II.
-The Constitutional Court, by referring to its earlier decision concerning the dismissal of government officials, held that the legal framework for appointing and dismissing civil servants should be clearly regulated by the Act.
+The Constitutional Court made reference to its earlier decision on the dismissal of government officials, observing that the legal frameworks for appointing and dismissing civil servants should be clearly regulated by the Act.